 Again, please ask the staff before ordering, as there are limitations to both the food and bevarage provided.
 These perks are non-transferable, meaning: food and drink is for you and you alone.
 If you opt out, it is not for a patron to consume or another band member to collect.

 All of the scheduled performances are posted on our facebook page and Instagram the day of the show.
 We ask that you create an event for your show and send a co-host request to Blue so it shows up as an event listing leading up to the show.

-Anyone with an upcoming show will be linked from Blue’s website.
+Anyone with an upcoming performance will be linked from Blue’s website.
 Just send us an email at [email protected] with a short bio, your website link, and a hi-res photo if possible.
 It is always appreciated when www.portcityblue.com is linked from musicians’ sites as well.

 The Blue News

 This is the weekly email newsletter of Blue.
 Anyone scheduled to perform at Blue will appear in The Blue News.
 Please send us a good bio and any links we can add.

 Feel free to send along 2-3 posters to PO BOX 4254, Portland, ME, 04101.
 We will hang them within the establishment.
 DO NOT SEND POSTERS TO THE VENUE (we’re not open to recieve mail during postal delivery hours).
 We also create a monthly event calendar listing for outside promotion.

 We suggest doing a press release whenever possible.
 This is simply a blurb about yourself or your group with date and time for the show that gets sent out to newspapers, radio stations, etc. Sometimes you can include a professionally-done photo with it.
 A well-executed press release to multiple media outlets can greatly improve the attendance and enthusiasm for your show.